 To efficiently keep an eye on your credit reports, you may opt to use a credit monitoring service.
 These services will update account holders when certain credit updates appear, such as new accounts, hard inquiries, high credit card balances, or a missed payment.

-Not only does credit monitoring make it easier for consumers to stay on top of their credit and work toward improving their credit score, but it can help catch fraud and identity theft early.
+Not only does credit monitoring make it easier for consumers to stay on top of their credit and work toward building their credit score, but it can help catch fraud and identity theft early.

 How to Report Credit Scams

 If you suspect you’ve been the victim of a credit scam, report it to IdentityTheft.gov, a division of the Federal Trade Commission.
-They will provide a personalized recovery plan, walk you through the steps, track your progress, even pre-fill forms and letters for you.
+They will provide a personalized recovery plan, walk you through the steps, track your progress, and even pre-fill forms and letters for you.
 Then, you should dispute any false information on your credit report.

 The Takeaway

 Disputing and correcting errors on your credit report is usually straightforward, as long as the mistake can be proven.
 Whenever possible, reach out directly to the business that reported the mistaken info.
-Then follow the dispute instructions for each of the three major credit bureaus: Experian, TransUnion, and Equifax.
+Then, follow the dispute instructions for each of the three major credit bureaus: Experian, TransUnion, and Equifax.
 Regularly review your credit reports annually to catch errors early, before they negatively affect your financial record – and your life.

 Who always wins a credit dispute?